discordjs/discord.js/docs/docs_client.rst

 channelUpdated
 ~~~~~~~~~~~~~~

 Emitted when a channel is updated (e.g. name/topic change).
-Supplies a Channel_ object.
+Supplies two Channel_ objects, the first being the channel before the update, the second being the new, updated channel.

 serverRoleCreated
 ~~~~~~~~~~~~~~~~~